Altaroc

 • Merit-based compensation: Only outperforming funds generate such compensation for managers.

-How Carried Interest works
+How Carried Interest Works

 Classic distribution diagram